Redman1037/AuthTest-Android/README.md

 - Disclaimers :-
  1. Sorry I took more than 4 hours (about 5-6 hours) , I was enjoying the task .
  2. Copied some generic code from my templete project
- 3. Didn't clean up code because of time
+ 3. I could have done few more enhancemenrs and clean up code but didn't do because of time

  Libraries used:-